ACHIEVEMENTS AND PERFORMANCE – April 2014 – March 2015

 The Lighthouse Project is a registered UK online centre which a national network of over 400 centres that help tackle digital exclusion by providing free internet access and training for beginners to learn about computers and online skills.

-Through our UK online centre membership we are a City & Guilds assessment centre and during the year we started to offer assessments for the City & Guilds EL3 module for Online Basics.12 of our visitors have taken this up so far and been awarded Certificates, for many this was their first formal qualification since leaving school.
+Through our UK online centre membership we are a City & Guilds assessment centre and during the year we offered assessments for the City & Guilds EL3 module for Online Basics, for many this was their first formal qualification since leaving school.
 It was rewarding to see.

-We run weekly Work Club activities which continued through the year including the development of our own motivational and employability course called ‘Why don’t You..?
-The course was delivered over 12 sessions, three per week on a rolling 4-weekly cycle.
+We run weekly Work Club activities through the year including our own motivational and employability course called ‘Why don’t You..
+Back to work Essentials.
+A course delivering 12 sessions ( three per week) on a rolling 4-weekly cycle throughout the year..

-We help approximately 15-20 people a week with CV’s which are now essential for applying for jobs, this involves help to update existing, or create entirely new CV’s; which amounts to between 750-1000 CV’s during the year.
-This support has grown year-on–year for the last few years as the provision of this type of support from other organisations has diminished in the area.
+We help approximately 15-20 people a week with CV’s which are now essential for applying for jobs, this involves help to update existing, or create entirely new CV’s; which amounts to between 750-1000 CV’s being created or updated during the year.
+This support has been at this level for the last few years as the provision of employability support from other organisations has diminished.

-We maintained our relationship with Rochdale MBC’s economic affairs Skills & Work team through our work club activities, and membership of the Skills & Work Forum, which help support the councils’ objective of improving the skills of the Borough’s residents.
+We maintained our relationship with several Rochdale MBC’s teams including the economic affairs Skills & Work team through our work club activities, and membership of the Skills & Work Forum, which help support the councils’ objective of improving the skills of the Borough’s residents.

 Social Interests & Activities

-We have continued to offer a wide range of activities which we have run at the Lighthouse Project.
-Social interest, hobbies and activities play a significant part in helping people to grow, develop or recover, and these are important to us and the visitors that we support.
+We continued to offer a wide range of activities at the Lighthouse Project.
+Social interest, hobbies and activities played a significant part in helping people to grow, develop or recover, and these are important to us and the visitors that we support.

-During the year we ran or hosted the following range of weekly and ad hoc social and leisure activities, some of which have turned into regular new groups; Craft and card making classes, a Knit and natter group, art and painting classes, digital photography group, leather craft, cooking taster sessions, Model railway group, IT & social media taster sessions, children’s play activities, and social groups.
+During the year we ran or hosted the following range of weekly and ad hoc social and leisure activities, some of which have turned into regular new groups; Craft and card making classes, a Knit and natter group, art and painting classes, digital photography group, cooking taster sessions, IT & social media taster sessions, children’s play activities, and social groups.

 Health, Mental Health and Wellbeing

-Work with other groups included, a poetry group, ‘better together’ a weekly social group, cooking with friends and cooking courses in conjunction with the local health trainers, ‘Expert Patient’ training programme and ‘Stress management classes’ through Pennine Care, a monthly memory wellbeing café tackling dementia by the Alzheimer’s Society.
+These included, ‘better together’ a weekly social group, ‘cook and taste’, and ‘food for mood’ cooking courses in conjunction with the local health trainers, ‘Expert Patient’ training programme and ‘Stress management classes’ through Pennine Care, a monthly memory wellbeing café tackling dementia by the Alzheimer’s Society.
 Our ‘Feel More Positive’ course which covers topics such as emotions, self-esteem, self-confidence, motivation and wellbeing.

 We continued to run our ‘who let the dads out’ play group which is a monthly session to help dads, granddads or male carers to spend time playing with their children/toddlers.
 This has proved a successful alternative to going to other expensive play centres where the children go off and leave their dads sat watching them at a distance.
 The group encourages interactive play and enjoyment.

-We also adapted our card making activities to hold a number of childrens card making sessions during school holiday periods.
+We also adapt our card making activities to hold childrens sessions during school holiday periods.

-The foodbank will operate under the name – Middleton Central Foodbank registered with Trussell Trust which is a national Christian foodbank network.
+In March 2014 we started working on the set-up phase for starting the foodbank, we operate this new resource for the benefit of the community, under the name – Middleton Central Foodbank registered with Trussell Trust which is a national Christian foodbank network.

-We continued to support and work with a bank of 20-30 regular volunteers who help us to run the Lighthouse Project and our activities on a daily basis.
+We continued to support and work with a bank of 20-40 regular volunteers who help us to run the Lighthouse Project activities on a daily basis, and the foodbank.
 We have a wide mix of volunteers, some who come for short periods of time and others who have been with us for a longer period.

 Working Relationships with other organisations